NoahStolk/DevilDaggersCore/ReadMe.md

-# Devil Daggers Core
+# DevilDaggersCore

-Devil Daggers Core is a .NET Standard class library created for various Devil Daggers related applications.
+DevilDaggersCore is a .NET Standard class library created for various Devil Daggers related applications.

 ## Used in